Image

 Ice Age In Illinois!

-Did you know Rockford was once covered by a sheet of ice a mile thick?!
-Burpee's Pleistocene exhibit is a walk back in time to learn how huge masses of slowly moving ice, called glaciers, carved out the landscape we see today.
-Who roamed the midwest?
+Did you know a sheet of ice a mile thick once covered Rockford?!
+Burpee’s Pleistocene exhibit is a walk back in time to learn how huge masses of slowly moving ice, called glaciers, carved out the landscape we see today.
+Who roamed the Midwest?
 What did the land look like?

 During the last 1.6 million years, Illinois changed dramatically.

 Strange large mammals, now extinct, inhabited the tundra around the periphery of the glacier.
-Mammoths and mastodons traveled in herds, the sabre-toothed cat, or Smilodon, hunted for prey, and many of the animals we still know today roamed the land.
-Check out the survivors, and fossils of the past in the Burpee Museum Ice Age Exhibit.
+Mammoths and mastodons traveled in herds; the saber-toothed cat, or Smilodon, hunted for prey, and many of the animals we still know today roamed the land.
+Check out the survivors and fossils of the past in the Burpee Museum Ice Age Exhibit.

 Castoroides ohioensis